STATEMENT RE: OUR CLIENT LORD HANNINGFIELD

 The handbook advises that ‘It is for the individual member to decide whether a claim for the daily allowance is made at the full rate, the reduced rate or not claimed at all.’

-2. Hodge Jones & Allen LLP was founded in 1977 in Camden and has 200 staff based in Euston NW1.
+2. Hodge Jones & Allen was founded in 1977 in Camden and has 200 staff based in Euston NW1.
 The firm practices personal injury, clinical negligence, civil liberties, family law, wills and probate, housing, dispute resolution, criminal defence and serious fraud.